palantir/atlasdb/docs/source/cluster_management/sweep/targeted-sweep.rst

 The safe way to change the sweep strategy from THOROUGH to CONSERVATIVE:
   1. Shut down all the nodes.
   2. Start AtlasDB with the new table metadata, but **do not use read-only transactions on the table yet**.
   3. Wait until targeted sweep for strategy THOROUGH has caught up to after the upgrade.
+This can be verified by consulting the ``millisSinceLastSweptTs`` targeted sweep metric.
   4. We are now guaranteed to perform no more thorough sweeps on the table and can run read-only transactions.

-he safe way to change sweep strategy from CONSERVATIVE to THOROUGH:
+The safe way to change sweep strategy from CONSERVATIVE to THOROUGH:
    1. Shut down all the nodes.
    2. Start AtlasDB with the new table metadata.